RGunasekaran21249030/Ragunath.Gunasekaran/index.md

-# Welcome to my portfolio.
+# Welcome to My Portfolio

 I'm a Strong Data Analytics professional (Data Architect) with a Master of Science - MS focused in Data Science from Bellevue University.
 As part of the MS Program, I have specialized in Machine Learning, Data Mining, Exploratory Data Analysis, Visualization, Python R and Big Data.